What is Renters Insurance and Do You Need it in New York?

 Renter's insurance is much more affordable than almost any other insurance.

-According to the Insurance Information Institute (III), while homeowners insurance has increased steadily over the past ten years or so, renters insurance has remained fairly stable and even has decreased.
+According to the Insurance Information Institute (III), while homeowners' insurance has increased steadily over the past ten years, renters' insurance has remained relatively stable and even decreased.

 Of course, if you have many precious and costly items in your apartment, you might opt for a pricier policy to ensure full coverage.